collocations.org

 Deciding to brave the weather, he grabbed his umbrella and went out.

-WEATHER + VERB
+weather + VERB

-clear (up), improve, let up, warm up
+clear, clear up, improve, warm up

-We''ll go just as soon as this weather lets up.
+We'll go just as soon as this weather lets up.

-hold out, keep up
+hold, hold out (BrE), hold up, keep up

 If the weather holds out we could go swimming later.